monfa-red/stor/README.md

 Stor
 =====

-Stor is a e-commerce web applications platform.
+Stor is an e-commerce web applications platform.

 ### Intro
 Stor is powered by **node.js**, **Express.js**, **MongoDB** and **Angular.js**, being coded beautifully in **ES6/ES2015**.